top of page

 interests of the market.
 The decision of the Market Board of Directors is final.

-22. Vendors may be subject to a home visit by market directors to verify that all products being
+24. Vendors may be subject to a home visit by AFM Board Members to verify that all products being sold are produced or made by the vendor.

-23. The market day manager is hired to collect fees and enforce rules and regulations of the
+25. The market day manager is hired to collect fees and enforce rules and regulations of the

 market.
-Should a vendor disagree with the manager they are asked to respect the atmosphere
+Should a vendor disagree with the manager they are asked to respect the atmosphere of the market and quietly approach the Market Manager or an AFM Board Member with their complaint.

 27. Only vendors who are certified as organic growers and who can produce the certification